A Five-Week Journey

 Why now?

-The Talmud specifically teaches, “When Adar begins we increase in joy” (Taanit 26b).
-This year it feels especially difficult — and especially vital! — to give ourselves space for joy and delight.
+The Talmud specifically teaches, “When Adar begins we increase in joy” (Ta'anit 26b).
+Even when it's difficult. it is vital to give ourselves space for joy and delight.

 What's next?

-Once you take the quiz, you’ll get five weeks of simple joy practices, encouragement, and a few little surprises along the way.
-We’ll be sharing these delights by email, Feb.
-27 – March 29.
+Once you sign up, you’ll get six days of simple joy practices, encouragement, and teachings.
+We’ll be sharing these delights by email, beginning Feb.
+27.

 “[A]ny feeling fully felt, any immersion in the full depth of life, can be the source of great joy.”

 The path to joy is easier than you might imagine!
-Over the next month, we'll walk you through five key ways to find greater joy — all grounded in Jewish wisdom and contemporary evidence.
+We'll walk you through six key ways to find greater joy — all grounded in Jewish wisdom and contemporary evidence.

 We'll help you soak in the little delights around you, and create new opportunities for deep enjoyment.
-It all starts by identifying your personal joy type.
+Sign up now — the wisdom starts flowing on Thursday, February 27!

 At The Well